magneticio/vamp-docker-images/README.md

 ```

 #### Background info
 `Katana` is the latest (cutting edge) version, and is used by default as a version tag in the created Docker containers.
-If setting a specific version the build.sh script replaces all `katana` references and strings, including the ones in the Vamp artifact files (https://github.com/magneticio/vamp-artifacts) that define the Vamp Workflow Agent and Vamp Gateway Agent to be bootstrapped by Vamp.
+When setting a specific version for the build, the build.sh script replaces all `katana` references and strings, including the ones in the Vamp artifact files (https://github.com/magneticio/vamp-artifacts) that define the Vamp Workflow Agent and Vamp Gateway Agent to be bootstrapped by Vamp.

 ## Running